-The recapitalisation improved the bank's risk-absorption capacity which has been weighed down by a sizeable legacy portfolio of corporate and commercial real estate loans and residential mortgages (the Optimum book).
-This legacy loan book's share of the bank's total credit risk-weighted assets (RWA) was 32%, at £2 billion, as of end-June 2017.
-Following the recapitalisation, the bank has announced its intentions to deleverage £2 billion of the Optimum portfolio.
-The planned transaction will significantly reduce RWA, although the full impact on capital ratios is not yet known.
+The recapitalisation improved the bank's risk-absorption capacity which has been weighed down by a sizeable legacy portfolio of corporate and commercial real estate loans and residential mortgages (the Optimum book), before the deleveraging.
+Total credit risk RWA decreased by approximately 31% driven by deleveraging of Legacy and Optimum portfolio as well as decrease of Treasury RWA balances.

-Nevertheless, Co-operative Bank continues to face challenges in its efforts to rebuild a sustainable business model.
-The bank is unable to generate capital organically due to ongoing restructuring costs, subdued income amid the low interest rate environment and potential further losses on asset sales.
+Nevertheless, despite improved capital position Co-operative Bank continues to face challenges in its efforts to rebuild a sustainable business model.
+So far the bank has been unable to generate capital organically due to ongoing restructuring costs and subdued income amid the low interest rate environment.

-Our assigned Capital score of caa1 incorporates Co-operative Bank's strengthened capital levels but also takes into account that despite the implementation of the restructuring plan, the bank remains in breach of its full ICG requirements and has limited capacity for internal capital generation.
-Full compliance remain dependant on successful Tier 2 issuance and further Optimum deleveraging.
-Exhibit 4
+Our assigned Capital score of b1 incorporates Co-operative Bank's strengthened capital levels but has limited capacity for internal capital generation.